benoitfrisch/HeichwaasserApi/README.md

 * [<code>GET</code> /stations/:id/limit/:count](https://heichwaasser.lu/api/v1/stations/81/limit/10)

-*The measurements are displayed in an descending order and limited to `:count` items.*
+*The measurements are displayed in a descending order and limited to `:count` items.*

 ```bash
 {